Photo tours by topic

 Mount Talbert is the largest in a string of extinct volcanoes and lava domes that stretch across the east side of the region.
 It has been shaped for nearly 3 million years by fountains of lava, floods, fires and people.

-There are six trailheads that lead to the trails on Mount Talbert.
-The two main trailheads are accessed from Mather Road and Sunnyside Road.
+There are five trailheads that lead to the trails on Mount Talbert.
+The two main trailheads are accessed from SE Mather and SE Sunnyside Roads.
 Mather Road is the main entrance to the park.
-Here you will find a large parking lot, an accessible restroom, a covered picnic shelter, a short gravel trail with interpretive displays near a small native prairie, in addition to the trailhead to the summit.
-There is a stop uphill about 500 feet to the east.
+Here you will find a large parking lot, two accessible unisex restrooms, a covered picnic shelter, a short gravel trail with interpretive displays near a small native prairie, in addition to the trailhead to the summit.
+There is a stop uphill, about 500 feet to the east.

 From Sunnyside Road, there are a small number of designated parking spaces for Mount Talbert separate from a larger parking lot for Miramont Pointe.
 There is also a stop directly at the entry road.
 Both bus routes start from the MAX Green Line station at Clackamas Town Center.